 The Nourishing Knowledge Hub

-Insights & Resources from New Jersey’s Food Security Communities
+Insights & Resources from New Jersey’s Food Security Community of Practice

-Food security in New Jersey is about more than a meal—it’s about dignity, equity, and the right for every person to thrive.
-The NJ Office of the Food Security Advocate (OFSA) works across and alongside our entire food ecosystem to put nourishing food within closer reach of every New Jerseyan, every day.
+Food security work in New Jersey is about more than a meal or a bag of shelf-stable goods—it’s about dignity, equity, economic mobility, community health, and the right of every person to have a fair opportunity to thrive.
+The NJ Office of the Food Security Advocate (OFSA) works across, alongside and beyond our entire statewide food ecosystem to put nourishing food within closer reach of every New Jerseyan, every day.

 How to Use this Page: